Financial Aid Home

 The 2024-25 FAFSA is now open!

-The federal government will not FAFSA information to schools until Mid-March.
+The federal government will not release FAFSA information to schools until Mid-March.
 You will receive an email from UVU once we receive your application.
 You can expect your financial aid offer by early June.
 We will provide additional updates here as more information becomes available.

 UVU’s school code is 004027